 Focus on Writing Skills for Mains

 Judiciary Mains is a descriptive paper that requires good writing skills.
-Therefore, dedicate time to practicing:
+Therefore, dedicate time to practising:

 - Answer writing: Structure your answers logically, with an introduction, body, and conclusion.